top of page

 Audit Committee Takeaways

 Audit committees may also want to review the Illegal Acts Spotlight to refresh their understanding of the existing audit requirements regarding illegal acts.
-Having failed to adopt the NOCLAR proposal, the Board could decide to step up its inspection focus on auditor compliance with these requirements.
-Audit committees may want to discuss with their engagement partner how the current standards affect the company’s audit and whether the engagement team anticipates making any changes to its procedures regarding the possibility of illegal acts.
+Having deferred the NOCLAR proposal, the Board could decide to step up its inspection focus on auditor compliance with these requirements.
+Audit committees may want to discuss with their engagement partner how the current standards affect the company’s audit and whether the engagement team anticipates any changes to its procedures regarding the possibility of illegal acts.

 Comments